LoginRadius/docs/content/references/javascript-library/customizing-your-registration-schema/index.md

   * `value`: The value to be saved corresponding to the text your consumer selects.

+  * **options**: The array of options to provide as selectable to the consumer.
+This is a required key when defining a schema of type `option`.

+    * `text`: The display text to be displayed to your consumer.
+    * `value`: The value to be saved corresponding to the text your consumer selects.

 ## Adding Fields

 As mentioned in the JavaScript Library [Getting Started](/references/javascript-library/getting-started#registration) document, the registration schema objects are contained in the `LRObject.registrationFormSchema` array object.